tianocore-docs/edk2-BuildSpecification/8_pre-build_autogen_stage/82_auto-generation_process.md

 permitted.

-Supported statements are: `!ifdef`, `!ifndef`, `!if`, `!else`, `!elseif` and `!endif`.
+Supported statements are: `!ifdef`, `!ifndef`, `!if`, `!else`, `!elseif` and `!endif`, and those keywords are case-insensitive.
 These control statements are used to either include or exclude lines as the parsing tool processes these files.
 The `!ifdef` and `!ifndef` statements test whether a Macro has been defined or not defined (PCDs are always defined - the build will break if a PCD is used by a module specified in the DSC file that cannot be located in any of the dependent DEC files, from the `[Packages]` section of an INF specified in the DSC file).
 FeatureFlag and FixedAtBuild access methods are the only PCDs that can be used in conditional directives.

 The build system will process the DSC and FDF files more than once.
 The first pass is to pick up all macros and PCD values for macros and PCDs used in